-- curriculum and student learning.
-These procedures shall specify how and when data are to be collected, analyzed, and reported; and - (d) policies that delineate descriptions of the roles and responsibilities of the local board of trustees, superintendent, and personnel employed by the school district.
-The local board of trustees shall review these policies on a regular basis; - (e) policy on student, parent, and school employee due process rights; - (f) policies addressing bullying, hazing, intimidation, and harassment of students and meeting the requirements in ARM 10.55.719; - (g) an equity policy; - (h) a transfer policy for determining the appropriate placement of incoming students; - (i) an academic freedom policy; - (j) a materials selection policy, including a challenge procedure, for all curricular and support materials; - (k) a copyright policy; - (I) a policy that defines the use of school facilities and resources; - (m) comprehensive family engagement policy aligned to meet the following goals: - (i) families actively participate in the life of the school and feel welcomed, valued, and connected to each other, to school staff, and to what students are learning and doing in class: - (ii) families and school staff engage in regular, twoway meaningful communication about student learning: - (iii) families and school staff continuously collaborate to support student learning and healthy development both at home and at school and have regular opportunities to strengthen their knowledge and skills to do so effectively; - (iv) families are empowered to be advocates for their own and other children, to ensure that students are treated equitably and have access to learning opportunities that will support their success;
+- (c) policies establishing student assessment procedures that ensure evaluation of the district's curriculum and student learning.
+These procedures shall specify how and when data are to be collected, analyzed, and reported; - (d) policies that delineate the responsibilities of the local board of trustees, superintendent, and personnel employed by the school district.
+The local board of trustees shall review these policies on a regular basis; - (e) a policy on student, parent, and school employee due process rights; - (f) policies addressing bullying, hazing, intimidation, and harassment of students and meeting the requirements in ARM 10.55.719; - (g) an equity policy; - (h) a transfer policy for determining the appropriate placement of incoming students; - (i) an academic freedom policy; - (j) a materials selection policy, including a challenge procedure, for all curricular and support materials; - (k) a copyright policy; - (I) a policy that defines the use of school facilities and resources; - (m) comprehensive family engagement policy aligned to meet the following goals: - (i) families actively participate in the life of the school and feel welcomed, valued, and connected to each other, to school staff, and to what students are learning and doing in class; - (ii) families and school staff engage in regular, twoway meaningful communication about student learning; families and school staff continuously collaborate to support student learning and healthy development both at home and at school and have regular opportunities to strengthen their knowledge and skills to do so effectively; - (iv) families are empowered to be advocates for their graduate profile as outlined in 10.55.601;